- Rolex GMT-Master II

 (2) Rolex is a fully independent financial giant.
 Rolex and Omega, set the tone for the Swiss luxury watch industry.
 Not a single Swiss brand and watch manufacturer, single handedly wields such influence and dominance such as those enjoyed by Rolex.
 Swatch Group, Richemont Group just to mention a few, are business empires and conglomerates, that own several Swiss brands, but Rolex is a 100% independent industrial and economic powerhouse.

-(3) Besides Patek Philippe, Rolex has the best resale value on the market.
+(3) Beside Patek Philippe, Rolex has the best resale value on the market.

 (4) In 2012, Forbes ranked Rolex as the 57th most powerful global brand.